stealing-pencils/reactnd-project-myreads/README.md

 ## To Start The Application

 <!-- * install all project dependencies with `npm install` -->
-* fork or download this repository
+* clone or [download](https://github.com/stealing-pencils/reactnd-project-myreads/archive/master.zip) this repository
-* using your terminal (or equivalent), cd into the dir that this application can be found in
+* using your terminal (or equivalent), cd into the directory that this application can be found in
+* run `npm install` to install the project dependencies
-* start the development server with `npm start`
+* start the application by inputting `npm start`
+* the App can be viewed in your preferred browser at `localhost:3000`

 ## The Application Includes

 ```bash
 ├── CONTRIBUTING.md
 ├── README.md - This file.